 How We Determine Job Cost

-How Delta Disaster Services determines job cost is a topic that’s come up a few times recently with various customers.
+How Delta Restoration Services determines job cost is a topic that’s come up a few times recently with various customers.
 It’s a widely unknown topic.
 Many insurance professionals are even in the dark as to why restoration companies charge what they do – which can be a problem since insurance agents are often the ones who refer our services.
 In this post we’ll briefly cover a few common complaints we hear, and how we determine job cost.
 In a later post we’ll also talk about what constitutes fair pricing in the home restoration industry (as determined by insurance companies).

 “They were quick on getting to my home for cleanup, weekend and holiday to boot, but their pricing was outrageous for their work. $8,000.00 for cleanup.”